MyC1oudRepo/Repository/Export_data_from_Oracle_RDS/README.md

     SQL> select owner, sum(bytes)/1024/1024/1024 GB from dba_segments where owner='SCHEMA01' group by owner;

-We'll create the dump file using the expdp utility.
-First we'll check the oracle variables then we'll run the export.
+Check the oracle variables are set correctly and run the export using the expdp utility.

 ![image](https://github.com/MyC1oudRepo/Repository/assets/151183434/a895a1aa-11da-4fe7-b7ea-8d760f4011da)